 These sessions are recommended five times during the first three months of use and an additional three times over the remainder of a year.
 Subsequent follow-ups are recommended every six to twelve months as needed.

 Individual follow-up sessions are usually an hour or less, although the first session can be up to one and a half hours long.

 Your professional FertilityCare™ Practitioner is also available for consultation between sessions should any questions arise.

 Preliminary expenses for being educated in NFP vary from place to place but compare favorably with any form of artificial contraception or artificial reproductive technology.
 The materials provided for charting and tracking cycle patterns are inexpensive and provide invaluable recorded information throughout a woman’s childbearing and pre-menopausal years.

-Cost information may be obtained by calling the nearest Catholic FertilityCare™ location listed above or by emailing us.
+Cost information may be obtained by emailing us.